Term of the Moment

 Vector to Raster

-The vector image (top) did not translate properly to the JPEG image (bottom).
+The vector image (top) did not translate perfectly to the JPEG image (bottom).
 If exact replication is required, be sure to test the application first.
-(Original image courtesy of Cedar Waxwing Design.)
+(Top image courtesy of Cedar Waxwing Design.)